vapor/docs/2.0/docs/http/body.md

-!!! warning
-    This section may contain outdated information.

-> Module: `import HTTP`

 # Body

 The `HTTP.Body` represents the payload of an `HTTP.Message`, and is used to pass the underlying data.
 Some examples of this in practice would be `JSON`, `HTML` text, or the bytes of an image.
 Let's look at the implementation: